Alex-Covecube/llama.cpp/README.md

 [Roadmap](https://github.com/users/ggerganov/projects/7) / [Project status](https://github.com/ggml-org/llama.cpp/discussions/3471) / [Manifesto](https://github.com/ggml-org/llama.cpp/discussions/205) / [ggml](https://github.com/ggml-org/ggml)

 Inference of Meta's [LLaMA](https://arxiv.org/abs/2302.13971) model (and others) in pure C/C++

-## Covecube Branch

-This is a custom branch to apply a number of changes / fixes to upstream.

-* Fixed threadpool initialization in llama-server, allowing for proper use of the *--cpu-range* and *--cpu-mask* options.
-* Added cascade lake support to ggml (with AVX-512 VNNI).

 ## Recent API changes